 The NCRI's governance structure includes the Council and the Governing Body, that are supported by specially constituted committees for planning and monitoring.

 Dr. W. G. Prasanna Kumar is the Chairperson.
-Dr. D. N. Dash is the Member Secretary i/c.
+Dr. R. Manoj Kumar is the Member Secretary.

 A Small team of research staff, consultants and administrators offer support services.